otrv4/otrv4/otrv4.md

 Note that `index` and `total` are unsigned short ints (2 bytes), and each has a maximum value of 65535.
 Also, each `piece[index]` must be non-empty.
-The instance tags, `index` and `total` values may have leading zeroes.
+The instance tags, `index` and `total` values may have leading zeros.

 Note that fragments are not messages that can be fragmented: you can't fragment a fragment.